 Who keeps using your app?

 How many customers abandon the app after just trying it out?
 Or after a few days?
-This answer lies in the retention metric.
+This answer lies in the customer retention-related metrics.
 Tracking customers’ behavior will help you push it further: see what actually happens before they abandon the app and what those customers have in common.

 Of course close attention should also be paid to those customers that keep using your app.
 Look for patterns and common behaviors.
 This will help to predict if a new user is likely to leave or stay with the app, as well as enabling you to tweak the experience you provide.